AncientRoman/SublimeOpenFileOverSSH/README.md

 The `multiplexing` key accepts keep alive (ControlPersist) times in the `120s` or `5m` formats.<br>
 If your system doesn't support multiplexing or you'd like to disable it for security reasons, set `multiplexing` to `false`.

+### Key Bindings
+Key Bindings are disabled by default per Package Control requirements.<br>
+Enable the Open via SSH key binding by opening the key binding file in a similar manner as the settings file and copying over the disabled binding.

 ## What's New?
 v1.3: Support for Sublime Text 4<br>